Call us on 0121 454 3680

 It is important to be aware that scars will be inevitable and the extent of the scarring depends on the amount of tightening that is required.
 Scars are red and visible for the first 3 months but often fade within 6- 18 months.

 A breast lift can change the shape of your breasts however it does not always address the issue of volume or size.
-The breasts sit higher after a mastopexy but you may still feel they lack the volume you desire.
+The breasts sit higher after a breast lift but you may still feel they lack the volume you desire.
 If this is the case, you may choose to have a breast enlargement as well as a breast lift.
-This operation is called an Augmentation Mastopexy and it involves implants being inserted into your breasts as well as the excess skin being taken away.
+This operation is called an breast lift with implants or augmentation mastopexy and it involves implants being inserted into your breasts as well as the excess skin being taken away.
 It can be done in two operations or it can be performed in one operation, although it is technically more difficult.

 The right decision for you

 Many women report renewed confidence in their bodies after undergoing a breast reshaping operation.
 Whatever you decide, it is important to make sure you take time to discuss the right options for you with a Consultant Plastic Surgeon (not with a patient advisor or anyone else unqualified) and think carefully about what is right for you both physically and emotionally.
-At Staiano Plastic Surgery we offer emotional support and counselling to help you make the right decisions for you and your body and we always advise that family and friends support you on this journey.
+At The STAIANO Clinic we offer emotional support and counselling to help you make the right decisions for you and your body and we always advise that family and friends support you on this journey.

-If you would like to speak to Mr. Staiano or one of the team at Staiano Plastic Surgery don’t hesitate to call us on 0121 270 2867.
-We’d be happy to speak to you about any of the issues in today’s blog post.
+If you would like to speak to Mr. Staiano or one of the team at The STAIANO Clinic don’t hesitate to call us on 0121 454 3680.

 Share this entry